New Voices and Ron Offen Poetry Prize Series

 Copper Nickel

 Deadline: December 15.
 Copper Nickel is the national literary journal housed at the University of Colorado Denver.
-We publish a broad range of poetry, fiction, nonfiction, and writing in translation, with a particular—but by no means exclusive—interest in work that considers sociohistorical context.
+They publish a broad range of poetry, fiction, nonfiction, and writing in translation, with a particular—but not exclusive—interest in work that considers sociohistorical context.
 Work published in Copper Nickel has been reprinted in the Best American Poetry, Best American Short Stories, Best Small Fictions, Best Literary Translations, and Pushcart Prize anthologies.
-Please consider submitting your original, unpublished work for our next issue between August 15–December 15.
+View the submission deadlines and guidelines here.

 Bending Genres